Identiv, Inc. (INVE): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-SCM Microsystems was founded by entrepreneurs focused on smart card reader technology.
-The formation of Identive Group involved leadership from both SCM Microsystems and Bluehill ID Technology.
+SCM Microsystems was founded by entrepreneurs specializing in smart card reader technology.
+While specific names from the 1990 founding are not widely publicized, the formation of Identive Group involved leadership from both SCM Microsystems and Bluehill ID Technology.

 Initial capital/funding